ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

         });
     </script>

-See the :ref:`API reference <api>` for a full overview of all events and their properties.
+See the :ref:`API reference <javascriptapi>` for a full overview of all events and their properties.

 .. _embed_players: